feluxe/very-hungry-pi/README.md

   }

 # Backup Jobs Config.
-# Herer you can configure each backup source:
+# Configure each backup source here:
 jobs:
   # Source 1:
   - name: 'Dummy Source'
     source_ip: '192.168.178.20'             # The ip of the computer to which the mounted src dir belongs to.
 If it's a local source use: "127.0.0.1" or "localhost".
-    rsync_src: 'tests/dummy_src/src1/'      # The path to the mounted or local dir.
+    rsync_src: '/tmp/tests/dummy_src/src1/'      # The path to the mounted or local dir.
-    rsync_dst: 'tests/dummy_dest/dest1/'    # The path to the destination dir in which each snapshot is created.
+    rsync_dst: '/tmp/tests/dummy_dest/dest1/'    # The path to the destination dir in which each snapshot is created.
     rsync_options: '-aAHSvX --delete'       # The options that you want to use for your rsync backup.
 Default is "-av".
 More info on rsync: http://linux.die.net/man/1/rsync
     exclude_lists: [                        # Add exclude lists to exclude a list of file/folders.
 See above: app_cfg -> exclude_lib
       standard_list,
       another_list
     ]